WykesProjects/advanced-oop-e-portfolio/advanced-oop-eportfolio/README.md

 - **Case studies** exploring software architecture, security considerations, and system scalability.
 - **Capstone project artefacts** illustrating architectural decision-making, modular design, testing, and extensibility.

-### `reflections/`
-- Reflective commentary linking practical artefacts to module learning outcomes.
-- Capstone overview and design rationale.

 Each artefact includes a brief description outlining its purpose, the object-oriented principles applied, challenges encountered, and how it demonstrates advanced object-oriented design and programming concepts.

-For assessors, the recommended starting point is the **capstone project**, followed by the reflective evaluation document, with supporting artefacts referenced throughout.